Types of malware businesses must protect against

 There are 4 distinct phases in a virus attack, namely, dormant phase; propagation phase; triggering phase and execution phase.

-The easiest way to prevent your system from viruses is by installing an antivirus program into your system.
-Many modern operating systems now come with a bundled antivirus system.
+The easiest way to prevent viruses is by installing an antivirus program into your system.
+While many modern operating systems now come with a bundled antivirus system, investing in business grade antivirus software will provide enhance protection and security.

 Worms, while similar to viruses, have a fundamental difference.
 Worms do not require user interaction (activation) to perform its programmed task, such as deleting files and stealing data.
-Worms commonly attack vulnerabilities that exist in operating systems.
+Worms commonly attack vulnerabilities that exist within the application or infrastucture.

 Since worms act independent of the actions of third parties, they do not have an easily identifiable lifecycle.
-Once a system becomes infected, worms will replicate, identifying other computers on the network, and execute its programmed task.
-Worms exist in several different forms, each having their own mechanism of infiltrating a system:
+Once infected, worms will replicate, identifying other computers on the network, and execute its programmed task.
+Worms exist in several different forms, each having their own mechanism of infiltrating:

-Bot worms: Bot worms are a type of malware worm which infects systems intending to turn the victim computer into a bot or zombie.
-The infected machine is then used with other compromised systems to form botnets (robot network).
+- Bot worms: Bot worms are a type of malware worm which infects intending to turn the victim computer into a bot or zombie.
+The infected machine is then used with other compromised machines to form botnets (robot network).
 Cybercriminals use botnets to launch large-scale, coordinated attacks, such as denial-of-service attacks (DoS).
 A DoS using multiple computers globally is known as a distributed-denial-of-service attack (DDoS); essentially, many infected computers working in unison.
-Users of the computer system in a botnet may not even realise that their computer system is taking part in DDoS attack.
-In a similar vein, a bot worm can be used for Cryptojacking – infecting and using unwitting systems to mine for cryptocurrency.
+Users of the computer in a botnet may not even realise that their computer is taking part in DDoS attack.
+In a similar vein, a bot worm can be used for Cryptojacking – infecting and using unwitting machines to mine for cryptocurrency.

-Email worms: Email worms initiate infection either by the way an infected email attachment which infiltrates the target system upon download or via a malicious link which will infect the target system when clicked.
+- Email worms: Email worms initiate infection either by the way an infected email attachment which infiltrates the target computer upon download or via a malicious link which will infect the target machine when clicked.
 A well-known instance of an email worm is the ILOVEYOU worm, which in 2000, had infected millions of systems.

-Internet-based worms: An internet-based worm is not picked up via web browsing; instead, it is spread when infected systems scan the internet for vulnerable machines that can be infected.
-Taking advantage of systems that have not received security and operating system updates, the worm identifies the vulnerabilities that have been fixed recently.
+- Internet-based worms: An internet-based worm is not picked up via web browsing; instead, it is spread when infected computers scan the internet for vulnerable machines that can be infected.
+Taking advantage of machines that have not received security and operating system updates, the worm identifies the vulnerabilities that have been fixed recently.
 From here, the worm locates a computer that has not yet had these updates installed.